 Recycle.
-Sort your recycling: learn what can be recycled, clean and empty your recyclables.
+Clean and empty your recyclables.

 Additionally, the campus is promoting these other recycling initiatives:

-- e-CYCLE, aprogram for recycling electronics and other machines, including batteries.
+- e-CYCLE, a program for recycling electronics and other machines, including batteries.

 - The purchase of recycled paper products and cleaning products that are Green Seal certified.

 Faciliites helps donate used office/classroom furniture and athletic equipment to charitable organizations.
 Reusable items should not be put into the dumpsters.
 Student Workforce will relocate unwanted or reusable furniture, electronics and other large items that can be re-purposed.
-Surplus furniture, electronics, building supplies and other materials are reused, recycled, or donated to charity.
+Surplus furniture, electronics, building supplies, and other materials are reused, recycled, or donated to charity.
 Contact Work Control at 410-455-2550.

-In addition, UMBC participates in the annual Recyclemania program.
+UMBC participates in the annual Recyclemania program.
 RecycleMania is a friendly competition and benchmarking tool for college and university recycling programs to promote waste reduction activities to their campus communities.
 Over a 10-week period, schools report recycling and trash data which are then ranked according to who collects the largest amount of recyclables per capita, the largest amount of total recyclables, the least amount of trash per capita, or have the highest recycling rate.
 With each week’s reports and rankings, participating schools watch how their results fluctuate against other schools and use this to rally their campus communities to reduce and recycle more.

 For more information about the Waste Reduction and Recycling Committee, or to help promote recycling, contact Charlie Hogan at 410-455-2283 or email firstname.lastname@example.org.